Engineering

 M^0 Protocol Series Overview

-The first so-called $M cryptodollars were minted on the Ethereum mainnet in early June 2024.
+The first $M stablecoins were minted on the Ethereum mainnet in early June 2024.
 Behind the scenes, this seemingly simple act for the first Minter was orchestrated through a sophisticated system of actors and entities coordinating on the immutable M^0 Protocol.
 Today, we have several ecosystem actors (Minters, Collateral Storages, Validators, and Earners) that are united not only through clear economic incentives and compliance with the Adopted Guidance, but also through the fundamental mechanics of Solidity code and financial algorithms.

 Although the logic and math behind modern DeFi protocols are often seen as complex and hard to grasp, our engineering team here at M^0 would like to invite you to join us on this written journey on how we built our protocol from scratch, called the M^0 Protocol Engineering Series.
 This first article in the series aims to break down the fundamentals of interest rate accruals and balances for the various actors within the M^0 ecosystem.